uos/minot/README.md

 # liolink

 ## TODOs
-- use offsets for only printing matrix that fits on screen in rendering
 - load msgs from rosbag in tui
 - impl rats lang bare bones
 - impl wind for ros1 and ros2

-- [later] only show scrollbars when size of content out of frame
+** Nice to haves**
+- Python bindings to C version. enables flexible client to manually "expect" values dynamically
 - c version copies matrix because mapping to nalgebra did not work, maybe try mapping again
+- only show scrollbars when size of content out of frame
+- sometimes in big mat, data len is one bigger at some cols -- right now workaround by manual setting max_cols for matrix

 ## Rats